-In our earlier blog, we spoke about how banking platforms should be localized in order to help millions of Indians move towards greater financial security by making the transition from unbanked to banked.
+In our earlier blog, “Crucial Role of Localization in Financial Inclusion“, we spoke about how banking platforms should be localized in order to help millions of Indians move towards greater financial security by making the transition from unbanked to banked.
 We spoke about how localizing content and content systems was the first step towards financial inclusion.

 The second step, to close the loop, involves providing localized user engagement.
 This step involves actively engaging users with communication and interactive tools that prompt users for needs, requirements, questions, and direct them to what they are looking for.